-Students must satisfy requirements in five main areas: Common Ground, SPEA Preparation, Electives, a Healthcare Management Core, and the required major courses.
+Students must satisfy requirements in five main areas: Common Ground, SPEA Preparation, Electives, a Healthcare Management Core and the required major courses.
 For students who enter Indiana University Bloomington in June 2011 or after, Common Ground and SPEA Preparation are required.
 SPEA General Education is in effect for students who matriculated to Indiana University Bloomington prior to June 2011.

-See http://bulletins.iu.edu/iub/college/2016-2017/degree-requirements/index.shtml for updated requirements and a complete list of course options.
+See https://gened.indiana.edu/approved-courses/ index.html for updated requirements and a complete list of course options.